Be sure to check back here to see new educational opportunities as they are added.

-Panelists: Brian King, U.S. Travel Association; Patty Sheehan, Orlando City Council; Peter De Wilde, Visit Flanders
+Panelists: Karen L. Christensen, U.S. State Department; Peter De Wilde, VISITFLANDERS; Brian King, U.S. Travel Association; Patty Sheehan, Orlando City Council;

 (Presented in Spanish)

-Speakers: Andre Rojer, Curacao Tourism Borad; Gustavo Rivas-Solis, Latitude International
+Panelistas: Andre Rojer, Curaçao Tourism Borad; Gustavo Rivas-Solis, Latitude International

 Esta debate presentará los exitosos casos del marketing de los destinos LGBT como el de Visite Puerto Vallarta y el Patronato de Turismo de Curaçao.
 Aprenda consejos prácticos para atraer viajeros LGBT a su destino de la experiencia de estos líderes LGBT de las regiones de América Latina y el Caribe.
 Impartido en español.